wokamoto/shot.dogmap.jp/wp-content/themes/satu/README.md

 ## Features Include

+* Color customizer
 * Ability to upload your own custom logo
+* Ability to upload your own custom favicon
 * Ability to create custom post format
 * Post setting that allows you to add a custom stylesheet for individual posts
 * A smart breadcrumb menu that handles tons of permalink setups